b4blue/b4blue.github.io/docs/zapier.md

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap3.png" alt="">

+---
+---
-### Authentication
+### Authentication {#anc4}

-Next step is to Authenticate your Zap with Smart platform.
+Next, you have to Authenticate your Zap with Smart platform.
 A popup window will open, where you need to insert an Integration Key that you copied from Smart in the Notification Settings.

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap4.png" alt="">

+---
+---
-### Testing the trigger
+### Testing the trigger {#anc5}

 You are now ready to test if integration receives data from Smart.
 Click `Test Trigger` button.